Invisalign Cost: The Naked Truth and Money-Saving Tips on Invisalign as a Treatment Option, From the Experts

 When considering where to go when you’re ready to start clear aligner therapy, always choose an orthodontist, not a general dentist who does orthodontics.

-An Orthodontist is a specialist who offers only one procedure – straightening your teeth and correcting your bite.
+An orthodontist is a specialist who offers only one procedure – straightening your teeth and correcting your bite.

-General dentists, on the other hand, do many other procedures such as crowns, dentures, implants, and more.
+General dentists, on the other hand, do many other procedures, such as crowns, dentures, implants, and more.
 Usually, general dentists do not have enough experience or the necessary equipment to straighten your smile in the most efficient manner.

 It costs an orthodontist much less to complete a case, which equals lower treatment fees and less money out of your pocket.

-Don’t allow yourself to be misled when choosing your provider.
+Don’t be misled when choosing your provider.

-If the office provides services such as crowns, cleanings, dentures etc., it is probably run by a general dentist.
+If the office provides services such as crowns, cleanings, dentures, etc., it is probably run by a general dentist.
 There may be a hired orthodontist who works there once in a while, but this type of office is usually not equipped to complete your case on time, or with the level of personalized attention you deserve.

-Ask questions like: Do you do any other procedures in your office aside from orthodontics?
+Ask questions like: Do you perform any other procedures in your office aside from orthodontics?
 If the answer is YES, we strongly recommend continuing your search and skip that office.
 Find a facility specializing in orthodontics only.

 Search for providers at www.invisalign.com